Berea-CS-Courses/capstone-project-EzraSkwarka/Deliverables/D2 - Project Decomposition Document.md

   * 2.5D perspective
     * This is more a reminder than anything else as the perspective is handled by the engine and the art style
   * Layering system:
+    * UI
+      * This layer is where I actually draw information on to the screen, but it does not directly interact with anything on the game world
     * Active layer
-    * Placeables and Node layer
+    * Spawning
+      * This layer will be an invisible layer that handles the object placement and collision logic for node and resource spawning
-      * Not sure if this needs to be distinct from the “Active Layer”
+      * ~~Not sure if this needs to be distinct from the “Active Layer”~~
     * Hex Grid
       * as an overlay that is toggleable for both in game and debug purposes
+    * Tile Sheet
+      * This layer is where I actually put the visuals for the game map.
+For example, this is where I would place the esthetic differentials between ocean coasts and grass tiles on the beach map
     * Background Image
       * This is the actual map that adds flavor instead of just a series of grids
       * Put in a placeholder as the actual map will be made in the polish section